mgsosna/mattsosna.com/_posts/statistics/2021-06-22-ARIMA-intro.md

 The ARMA equation simply states that the value at the current time step is a constant plus the sum of the autoregressive lags and their multipliers, plus the sum of the moving average lags and their multipliers, plus some white noise.
 This equation is the basis for a wide range of applications, from [modeling wind speed](https://www.koreascience.or.kr/article/JAKO201315463253802.pdf), [forecasting financial returns](https://link.springer.com/article/10.1007/s00180-014-0543-9), and even [filtering images](https://projecteuclid.org/journals/brazilian-journal-of-probability-and-statistics/volume-23/issue-2/Spatial-ARMA-models-and-its-applications-to-image-filtering/10.1214/08-BJPS019.full).

 Below are four ARMA(1,1) time series.
 As with the MA(1) plot above, it's difficult to look at any of the time series below and intuit the parameter values, or even that they're ARMA processes rather than AR or MA alone.
-We're at the point where our time series have become too complex to be able to get much out of inspecting the raw values.
+We're at the point where our time series have become too complex to intuit the type of model or its parameters from eyeballing the raw data.

 <img src="{{  site.baseurl  }}/images/statistics/arima/arma.png">